Journal Voucher Meaning

 - Journal entry is recorded in the journal, i.e., the primary books of accounts, while vouchers are the record documents kept as evidence for the journal entry.

-- Journal entries can be simple (i.e., one debit and one credit) or compound (i.e., one or more debits and/or one or more credits).
+- Journal entries can be simple (i.e., one debit and one credit) or compound (i.e., one or more debits and/or more credits).
 However, there is no such difference in journal vouchers.
 Any number of journal entries can be drawn from one journal voucher.

 Advantages